Open access to scientific publications

 The Research Council also urges researchers to publish their conference articles and monographs with open access.
 The Research Council will prepare guidelines on the implementation and funding of open access to conference proceedings and monographs once the national policy on open access to scholarly publications has been updated with a policy on monographs.

 The open access costs to be taken into account in the overheads mean that the site of research can finance the open access of the articles produced by the project it supports, even if the funding period for the project has already expired.
-The Research Council obliges the site of research to take into account in the overheads percentage the funding needed for the site’s research projects to implement open access.
-Furthermore, the site of research is obliged to ensure that the project meets the open access requirements set out in the Research Council’s funding terms and conditions and to finance open access to publications accordingly.
-Through cooperation between the Research Council and the sites of research, the practical implementation and financing of open access must be made as easy as possible for researchers.
+The RCF obliges the site of research to take into account in the overheads percentage the funding needed for the site’s research projects to implement open access.
+Furthermore, the site of research is obliged to ensure that the project meets the open access requirements set out in the funding terms and conditions and to finance open access to publications accordingly.
+Through cooperation between the RCF and the sites of research, the practical implementation and financing of open access must be made as easy as possible for researchers.

 The costs of open access to peer-reviewed articles refer to the following costs:

-Article processing charges (APC) required by the Plan-S-compliant journal that supports immediate open access.
-The Research Council encourages international scientific publishers to join the cOAlition S Journal Comparison Service, which aims to shed light on publishing fees and services.
+- article processing charges required by open-access journals The RCF encourages international scientific publishers to join the cOAlition S Journal Comparison Service, which aims to shed light on publishing fees and services.

 Justified layout and editing costs related to the preparation of scientific publications may be financed as research costs for the research project if they are associated with the project’s research or action plan.